palkan/gem-check/src/pages/en.md

 - [ ] Provide logging functionality (when necessary)

-Logging helps people to identify problems but should be _controlable_ (severity levels, custom outputs, (possibly) filtering).
+Logging helps people to identify problems but should be _controllable_ (severity levels, custom outputs, (possibly) filtering).

 Avoid `puts` logging.